jawad7860/Ecommerce-Dashboard-API-s/README.md

 You can interact with the API by sending HTTP requests to the provided endpoints.
 Make sure to include valid request parameters and data when necessary.

-For example, to retrieve sales data, make a GET request to /sales/:

 ## Author